jazzypants1989/jessquery/README.md

 - **transition(keyframes: Keyframe[] | PropertyIndexedKeyframes, options: KeyframeAnimationOptions): DomProxy**

   - Animates the element using the WAAPI.
+  - Returns the proxy so you can continue chaining.
+If you need to return the animation object, use the `animate` method instead.
+  - Remember, this method is blocking, so watch out for any event handlers using the same variable.
   - Example: `$('button').transition([{ opacity: 0 }, { opacity: 1 }], { duration: 1000 })`
   - [MDN Documentation](https://developer.mozilla.org/en-US/docs/Web/API/Element/animate)